 Details: 36 Snowsfields, Bermondsey, SE1 3SU | Open Tuesday- Saturday, for lunch and dinner | ££££

 Trullo took the success of their critically acclaimed, constantly packed Islington restaurant and distilled it into a buzzy, effortlessly cool eatery right opposite London Bridge station.
 The result is Padella: unequivocally home to some of the best fresh pasta in London.
-They don’t take reservations, and the queues are still insane years after opening – but if you’re within 2km of the restaurant, you can queue virtually using the WalkUp app (and go for a drink at Flat Iron Square in the meantime).
+They don’t take reservations, and the queues are still insane years after opening – but if you’re within 2km of the restaurant, you can queue virtually using the WalkUp app (and go for a drink at Tap & Bottle in the meantime).
 Trust us, it’s worth the wait.
 READ MORE

 Details: 6 Southwark Street, SE1 1TQ | Open daily for lunch and dinner | £

 The Douro Valley makes some of the best wine in Portugal.
 And Bar Douro makes for one of the best spots to enjoy it.
-Overlooking the bustling Flat Iron Square with its pop up bars and weekend markets, this gorgeous, azulejo-tiled eatery is the ideal spot for a sophisticated bite and a slosh of good wine.
+Housed in an old railway arch, this gorgeous, azulejo-tiled eatery is the ideal spot for a sophisticated bite and a slosh of good wine.
 Expect regional tapas-style classics like smoked Portuguese sausage croquettes, chargrilled sardines with padrón peppers and mouthwatering salt cod fritters.
 READ MORE

 El Pastor is Spanish for ‘the shepherd’… so it’s not surprising that people flock to this twinkling, packed-out taqueria.
 Coming to you from the siblings behind Barrafina, El Pastor is the first of their three Mexican spots, serving excellent tacos (including their signature ‘al pastor’, with spicy marinated pork), lashings of mezcal-laced cocktails, and a dose of lively cheer exuding from your fellow diners.
 READ MORE